 Crane drops NZ team boat

-Late last week a tower crane lifting the New Zealand America’s Cup boat, Taihoro, out of the water, dropped it several metres onto its cradle causing some significant, but thankfully repairable damage.
+Late last week a tower crane lifting the New Zealand America’s Cup boat, Taihoro, out of the water, dropped it several metres onto its cradle causing some significant, but thankfully repairable, damage.

-The tower crane form the base
+The tower crane base

-The crane was one of two supplied specifically to remove the boats after each days racing so that can be rolled into the covered storage sheds where they can be worked on overnight.
-A five axle Liebherr All Terrain crane was supplied by local rental company El Rayo Amarillo, as the crew had lost faith in the tower crane – at least for now.
+The crane was one of two supplied specifically to remove the boats after each days racing so that they can be rolled into the covered storage sheds where they can be worked on overnight.
+A five axle Liebherr All Terrain crane was supplied by local rental company El Rayo Amarillo, as the crew had lost faith in the tower crane, at least for now.
 The work on the boats is a true combination of cranes, access and telehandlers.

 A mobile crane came to the rescue